Jury selection paused in Chauvin trial as additional charge is pending

-Hennepin County District Court Judge Peter Cahill said he wants to hear from the state Court of Appeals in connection with whether or not a third-degree murder charge can be added to the counts of second-degree murder and manslaughter in Floyd's death last May, which was captured on a bystander's cellphone video and broadcast around the world.
+Hennepin County District Judge Peter Cahill said he wants to hear from the state Court of Appeals about the prosecution's desire to revive a third-degree murder charge to the counts of second-degree murder and manslaughter in Floyd's death last May, which was captured on a bystander's cellphone video and broadcast around the world.

+Cahill, who threw out the disputed count last fall, sent the prospective jurors home for the day ahead of bringing them back on Tuesday.

+"Unless the Court of Appeals tells me otherwise, we're going to keep moving," Cahill said as court adjourned shortly before 3 p.m.

+"There is no need for this kind of uncertainty in any case, let alone a case of this magnitude," the state wrote in its petition.

+"The state is fully ready to go to trial, but the trial must be conducted in accordance with the rules and the law," Attorney General Keith Ellison, who is leading the prosecution team, said in a statement late Monday morning.
+"Now that Mr. Chauvin has stated his intention to appeal Friday's Court of Appeals ruling to the Minnesota Supreme Court, as is his right, the District Court does not have jurisdiction to conduct jury selection or hear and rule on other substantive matters in the trial."

-After hearing from attorneys on both sides, Cahill had previously ruled that the trial should go forward Monday morning as scheduled, with proceedings to start with jury selection, a meticulous task that could take up to three weeks to accomplish before an anticipated March 29 date for opening statements from the defense and the prosecution.
+Cahill initially said he would start jury selection with the third-degree murder issue unresolved.
+Finding an impartial panel is sure to be a meticulous task that could take up to three weeks to accomplish before an anticipated March 29 date for opening statements from the defense and the prosecution.

-However, Cahill said input from Court of Appeals should be included quickly on the matter of a third-degree murder count.
-With that, he said prospectives jurors should be dismissed and be prepared to come back Tuesday.

-Chauvin's defense attorney, Eric Nelson, said he intends to ask the State Supreme Court to consider a Court of Appeals ruling Friday that indicated the third-degree murder charge should be reinstated and there should be no delay in the trial.
+Chauvin's defense attorney, Eric Nelson, said he intends to ask the State Supreme Court to overturn a Court of Appeals ruling Friday that directed Cahill to reinstate the third-degree murder charge against the former cop.

-Nelson said he plans to petition the Supreme Court, but is willing to proceed with jury selection.
+But Nelson also said he was ready to begin trial with the charge still pending.
+He said he expected to petition to the Supreme Court as soon as Tuesday.

 "I want to inform the court that we're prepared to try this case," he said.
 "It is not our intent to cause delay.
 However, I feel I have an ethical obligation to my client to [petition the Supreme Court]."